Vyral/base-template/_posts/2017-01-20-how-we-track-time-management-at-1000cad.md

 Of course, sometimes VAs are simply MIA.
 If we cannot get ahold of them once, they get a verbal warning; if it happens again, they are fired.
 Time management is especially important when you have remote employees, and we have honed our system to keep our VAs accountable.

-If you have any questions or would like to learn more about 1000CAD, <a href="" target="_blank">register here</a> or reach out to me with any questions you may have.
+If you have any questions or would like to learn more about 1000CAD, [register here](){: .cc-active target="_blank"} or reach out to me with any questions you may have.
 I look forward to hearing from you!